The Open Justice Law Clinic is a free online legal advice clinic led by law students under the supervision of qualified solicitors.

 If you have a non-urgent legal issue and need some initial advice our law clinic may be able to assist you.
 Our online law clinic is staffed by law students under the supervision of qualified solicitors.

-The sorts of cases that we often deal with include, holiday complaints, civil litigation, consumer issues, employment law, housing issues, negligence claims and small claims matters.
+The sorts of cases that we often deal with include, holiday complaints, civil litigation, consumer issues, employment law, landlord and tenant issues, family law, negligence claims and small claims matters.

 The clinic seeks to provide practical legal experience for our law students and to offer a professional service to clients with legal problems.